Claim: Data suppressed by the CDC proved that the MMR vaccine produces a 340% increased risk of autism in African-American boys.

 Is the following true: Fraud at the CDC uncovered, 340% increased risk of autism hidden from public.

-Origins: On 24 August 2014 a CNN iReport claiming intentional suppression of data relating to rates of autism among specific populations of African-American boys following MMR vaccinations went viral.
+Origins: On 24 August 2014 a CNN iReport claiming intentional suppression of data relating to 340% increased risk of autism among specific populations of African-American boys following MMR vaccinations went viral.
 The story seemed to disappear mysteriously, further fueling the notion that an intentional coverup was underway.

 The idea that vaccines lead to autism is not a new conspiracy theory, nor is it a particularly uncommon one.
 A now heavily discredited study published in the medical

 journal Lancet in 1998 planted a seed of fear about vaccine safety; and despite efforts to counteract the widespread concern among worried parents, public health officials continue to encounter growing public resistance to vaccination.
-And the CNN iReport in question was based on a video which featured William Thompson, a senior researcher at the CDC, seemly “confessing” to anti-vaccinationist Brian Hooker about a coverup at the CDC, and included material such as a claim by Dr. Andrew Wakefield (who in 1998 published a fraudulent research paper claiming a link between MMR vaccine and the appearance of autism and has since been barred from practicing medicine in the UK) asserting that the results of a study proving a link between autism and MMR (measles, mumps, and rubella) vaccinations had been "hidden" by the CDC:
+And the CNN iReport in question was based on a video which featured William Thompson, a senior researcher at the CDC, seemly “confessing” to anti-vaccinationist Brian Hooker about a coverup at the CDC and included material such as a claim by

-The second link was published on 22 August 2014, and the iReport post claims explicitly that the CDC was involved in an intentional coverup:
+The second iReport published on 22 August 2014 explicitly claimed that the CDC had been involved in an intentional coverup:

 The study looked at different age groups: children vaccinated by 18 months, 24 months, and 36 months.
 The findings revealed that vaccination between 24 and 36 months was slightly more common among children with autism, and that association was strongest among children 3-5 years of age.
 The authors reported this finding was most likely a result of immunization requirements for preschool special education program attendance in children with autism.